 Throwing out the conventional high-backed formal dining chairs and replacing them with more casual seating is a no-brainer.
 Retro dining chairs, especially from the early 1900s up to midcentury designs are smaller and simpler, with unique, stylish backs and legs that merge comfort and style.
 Paint a simple chair in a bright, cheerful color?
 And voila: you’ve immediately got a much friendlier looking, more casual dining set, even with a more traditional table.

-Mixing and matching different designs and colors immediately turns your dining set into a major visual focal point of a large kitchen, and can make the space seem more cheerful and inviting.
-While having a full set of the same chairs can give a dining area a unified look, choosing several different, distinctive chairs makes it feel more personalized.
-Especially if all your chairs are authentic antiques, having lots of different chair styles can even be a great conversation starter, as each piece will have its own story.Shop Our Full collection of Dining Chairs
+Mixing and matching different designs and colors turns your dining set into a focal point of a large kitchen; it can make the space seem more cheerful and inviting.
+A full set of the same chairs can give a dining room a unified look.
+But choosing several different, distinctive chairs makes it feel more personalized.
+Especially if all your chairs are authentic antiques, having lots of different styles can even be a great conversation starter; after all, each piece will have its own story.Shop Our Full collection of Dining Chairs

 There’s tons of room to play with this trend, too; like seeing how many different types of chairs and how many different colors you include in your dining space.
 Choosing several of the same chair in different colors, or several different chairs in the same color can give a little more unity to the design.
 Alternatively, different chairs in different colors will play up the distinct personality of each.
 Prefer a look that blends in?
 Choose the same chairs in the same colors or different shades of the same color for a look that’s less in-your-face.
 If you opt for a lot of different colors, consider keeping the rest of the room fairly neutral.
 To get a bright, cheerful modern style, contrast bold, bright colorful chairs with a white background.